solegalli/trainindatablog/_posts/2022-09-11-feature-selection-machine-learning-with-python.md

 In feature selection, we select a subset of features from the data set to train machine learning algorithms.
 Feature selection techniques differ from dimensionality reduction in that they do not alter the original representation of the variables but merely select a smaller set of features.
+Remember that methods like PCA create new features by combining the existing ones into the principal components.

 By reducing the number of features, we can improve the performance of the machine learning models (i.e., avoid overfitting), while reducing training time and creating more interpretable machine learning models.